-Our school has 12 mainstream classes for Session 2022/2023.
-We also have one enhanced class known as 'The Hive,' our Speech Language and Communication class known as 'Oaks' and our nurture class, known as our 'Thrive' class.
+Our school has 12 mainstream classes for Session 2023/2024.
+We also have two complex needs classes, 'Fern' and 'Thistle' classes, our Speech Language and Communication class known as 'Oaks' and our nurture class, known as our 'Thrive' class.

 Enrolment Information for our School